Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Preferred Provider Organization (PPO) Plan

-A Preferred Provider Organization plan (PPO) contracts with medical providers, such as hospitals and doctors, to create a network of participating providers.
+A Preferred Provider Organization (PPO) plan contracts with medical providers, such as hospitals and doctors, to create a network of participating providers.
 You pay less if you use providers that belong to the plan’s network.
 You can usually use doctors, hospitals, and providers outside of the network for an additional cost.

 Premium